Unsupervised 3D Keypoint Discovery with Multi-View Geometry: Method

 In order to further enforce the predicted keypoints lie in the foreground mask $\bM_{\bp}$ and enhance the location of the detected bounding box, the two following losses are also used.

 \textbf{Coverage Loss.} Each projected keypoint $\hat{\bx}_n$ should be only on the foreground subject mask $\bM_{\bp}$ and not the background.
-To enforce this, a Gaussian heatmap $\bH$ is first generated by taking its mean to be the keypoint $\hat{\bx}_n$~\footnote{its standard deviation was set to a fixed small value, $\sigma=0.02$ in our experiments.}.
-This map is then normalized to have a probability map that sums to one, which equals to

-The coverage loss in Eq.~(\ref{eq:loss_coverage}) then maximizes the linear projection of $\bH_{\text{norm}}$ onto $\bM_{\bp}$.
-This ensures the probability mass in $\bH_{\text{norm}}$ falls into locations of the mask $\bM_{\bp}$ that correspond to the foreground subject.
-This can be written as
+To enforce this, a Gaussian heatmap $\bH_n$ is first generated by taking its mean to be the keypoint $\hat{\bx}_n$~\footnote{its standard deviation was set to a fixed small value, $\sigma=0.02$ in our experiments.}.
+This map is then normalized to have a probability map that sums to one, which equals to The coverage loss in Eq.~(\ref{eq:loss_coverage}) then maximizes the linear projection of $\bar\bH_n$ onto $\bM_{\bp}$ for each keypoint $\hat{\bx}_n$.
+This ensures the probability mass in $\bar\bH_n$ falls into locations of the mask $\bM_{\bp}$ that correspond to the foreground subject.
+This can be written as where $\odot$ indicates the dot product.